-To Holders of Certificates of Beneficial Interest in Mesabi Trust:
+To Registered Holders of Certificates of Beneficial Interest in Mesabi Trust:

-This Tax Return Guide (the "Guide") is intended to assist you in the preparation of your income tax returns in connection with your units of beneficial interest (the "units") in Mesabi Trust (the "Trust") held during calendar year 2021.
+This Tax Return Guide (the "Guide") and related supplemental schedule and attachment are intended to assist you in the preparation of your income tax returns in connection with units of beneficial interest (the "units") in Mesabi Trust (the "Trust") held during calendar year 2021.
 This information was prepared by the Trust's accountants and is presented for guidance only.
 It is not intended to be all-inclusive or to render specific professional tax advice to any holder.
 Since special circumstances may affect individual holders, holders should consult their own tax advisors as to any questions which they may have.